 There is a very professional and always smiling reception staff in the hotel.
-At the front desk, there are English speaking receptionists.
+At the front desk, there are English-speaking receptionists.

 The room was small but with a double bed.
 An electric kettle with tea bags (replenished daily) is provided as well.
 The bathroom is small and very compact but in line with expectations for Japan.
 There is a nice city view from the room and the windows are soundproofed.
 Wi-fi is available for free and works well, without any obstacles.
 The front desk is open 24/7, you can also leave your luggage there if you arrive too early or want to leave later.

-The only downside of this place is a very small dining area.
+The only downside of this place is its very small dining area.
 In the morning, we had to stand in line to get in, then stand in line waiting for the table and then for the food.
 The food is spread out in a very small space, so in the morning there is a crowd.
 Other than that, we enjoyed our stay in this hotel and the food was tasty.

 the mountains that surround them.
 Room clean, comfortable bed.
 A kettle, fridge, slippers and bathrobes are available in the room.
-Free coffee and tea available in the hotel lobby.
+Free coffee and tea are available in the hotel lobby.
 Japanese-style hotel restaurant with tatami on the floor.
 In the morning, a tasty breakfast was served there.

 There was a robot named Pepper, standing in the hotel reception.
 He was able to answer some questions in the English language.
 Very funny meeting:-).